There is no better way to mobilize the People of God for the work of ministry in the marketplace than through the local church.

-You are welcome to download and use the “Your Spiritual Gifts in the Marketplace” assessment I created and make copies to be used at your church or small group: CLICK TO DOWNLOAD.
-(Please comment below if you start using it.)
+You and your church members and/or small group members can access the “Your Spiritual Gifts in the Marketplace” assessment via this link: CLICK TO ACCESS.
 The assessment includes access to examples of how 23 different spiritual gifts have been used in a marketplace setting.

 Following some basic evangelism training during your church’s newcomers’ class, I recommend distributing a card with five blank spaces in which people can write down the names of five people in their workplaces they’ll commit to reaching with the love of Jesus (e.g. clients, co-workers, bosses, vendors, etc.).
 They should commit to praying for, caring for, and sharing the gospel message with each of these seven people.

 If each workplace Christian reached just five people in his/her workplace with the love of Jesus, the entire workplace of approximately 156,000,000 people in the United States would be reached.
 No matter what nation you live in, your nation can be reached for Jesus via the workplace.